neild3r/vscode-php-docblocker/README.md

 * `php-docblocker.gap`: set to `false` to disable the gap between the description and tags
 * `php-docblocker.returnGap`: set to `true` to add a gap between the param and return tags
 * `php-docblocker.returnVoid`: set to `false` to turn off the automatic void return type when it can't be determined
+* `php-docblocker.defaultType`: default type to use if a type wasn't able to to be determined
 * `php-docblocker.extra`: an array of extra tags to add to each DocBlock (These can include tabstops and snippet variables)
 * `php-docblocker.useShortNames`: Whether we should use short type names. e.g. bool or boolean
 * `php-docblocker.qualifyClassNames`: When adding type hints for class names search namespace use statements and qualify the class